Elkhorn, Manitoba: Manitoba Antique Automobile Museum

-Established to keep an impressive private collection of antique cars in Manitoba, the Manitoba Antique Automobile Museum now houses a wide variety of artifacts and documents that are integral to the history of the community, an array of early farm machinery and implements in addition to the primary collection.
+The Manitoba Antique Automobile Museum was Established to house an Impressive private Collection of Antique Car in Manitoba.
+It now houses A wide Variety of Artifacts and Documents That are integral to history of the Community, As well as an Array of early Farm machinery's and implement.

 The museum owes its existence to the tireless efforts of a local farmer, Isaac Clarkson.
 In 1946 he purchased and restored a 1909 Hupmobile that he had been fascinated with in his youth.
 He continued to acquire and restore vehicles at his farm for the next several years.
 Abhorring the idea that the collection should be split up or leave the province Clarkson and other prominent members of the community successfully petitioned the Manitoba Government to establish a museum foundation.
 March 30, 1961 The Manitoba Antique Automobile Museum Foundation was established by an act of the provincial legislature.
 Mr. Clarkson donated his entire collection to the foundation, which at the time numbered some 65 vehicles, 40 of which had been completely restored.
 The estimated value of the collection in 1961 was $75,000 - $100,000.
 The community made plans to erect a museum building as a centennial project in October 1964.
 Contractors completed the building by August 1965 and it was opened to the public in the summer of 1966.
 The museum was officially opened on the national centennial, July 1, 1967.

 The museum is located along the south side of the Trans-Canada Highway and serves as Elkhorn's primary tourist attraction.
 It is open daily from May to September.